MillionConcepts/m3-conversion/readme.md

 included in comments or text blocks in individual files.
- * This software has *absolutely not been tested with any users other than ourselves.* We are happy to provide advice, to receive bug reports on issues that may have resulted during software export and transcription that render it unusable for persons other than ourselves, and *especially* happy to receive reports on software behavior that may have mangled output data or metadata.
+ * This software has *absolutely not been tested with any users other than ourselves.* We are happy to provide advice, to receive bug reports on issues that may have occurred during software export and transcription that render it unusable for persons other than ourselves, and *especially* happy to receive reports on software behavior that may have mangled output data or metadata.
 Please file GitHub issues.